The Steel Jungle

 The Steel Jungle is a 1956 American film noir crime drama directed by Walter Doniger and starring Perry Lopez, Beverly Garland, and Walter Abel.
 The film was directed and written by Walter Doniger.
-Produced independently, the film was distributed by Warner Bros., and theatrically released in the United States on March 10, 1956.
+Produced independently, the film was distributed by Warner Bros.
+Pictures, and theatrically released in the United States on March 10, 1956.

 Plot

 Ed Novak (Perry Lopez), a two-bit bookie, goes to prison rather than squeal on his Syndicate higher-ups.
 Novak's silence exacts a toll on his wife Frances (Beverly Garland), who is expecting a child.
 The longer Novak remains in prison, the more he becomes aware that the mob has deserted him — and the more he's willing to spill what he knows.
 Fellow prisoner Steve Marlin (Ted de Corsia) intends to see that Novak keeps his mouth shut permanently.